Surface comparison - PIX4Dmatic

 Apply boundaries

-In this section, you can select the layers that contain geometries to be used as boundaries.
+This section defines which layers contain geometries to be used as boundaries.
 Supported geometry types include volumes, polygons, circles, and polylines with more than two vertices.

-If a layer contains multiple geometries, PIX4Dmatic will compute one volume for each individual geometry using the inputs selected in To surface and From Surface.
+If a layer contains multiple geometries, PIX4Dmatic computes a separate volume for each geometry using the inputs selected in From surface and To surface.

-Tip: in case the geometries can't be modified, it is possible to lock the layers
+Tip: In case the geometries cannot be modified, it is possible to lock the layers.

 Filter by

-If the point cloud used in the computation is classified—either with terrain and non‑terrain classes or following the standard ASPRS scheme— it is possible to select the specific class that contains the relevant data and use only that class for the calculation.
+If the point cloud used in the computation is classified, either with terrain and non terrain classes or according to the standard ASPRS scheme, a specific class can be selected so that only relevant data is used in the calculation.

-Only the classes that contain points will be displayed in the list of classes.
+Only classes that contain points are displayed in the list.

 Resolution